ibm-cloud-docs/assistant/system-entities.md

 Available as a beta feature for only languages noted in the [Supported languages](/docs/services/assistant?topic=assistant-language-support) topic.
 A powerful alternative to using this system entity is to use a contextual entity for identifying proper nouns, such as locations.
 For more information, see [Annotation-based method](https://cloud.ibm.com/docs/services/assistant?topic=assistant-entities#entities-annotations-overview).
 {: tip}

 The @sys-location system entity extracts place names (country, state/province, city, town, etc.) from the user's input.
-The value of the entity is not a system-standard value of the location.

 ### Recognized formats
 {: #system-entities-sys-location-formats}